-- Leaks in the roof, walls, or edges of the foundation.
+- Leaks in the roof, walls, or foundation edges.

-- Weeds, standing water, trash, or rodent tracks/burrows around the perimeter of the building.
+- Weeds, standing water, trash, or rodent tracks and burrows around the building’s perimeter.

 - Holes in the windows or the window frames.

-- Damage to the exterior of the building such as cracks, holes, open pipes, etc.
+- Exterior building damage, such as cracks, holes, or open pipes.

-There also should be measures in place to make sure not store any products within the warehouse that can cross-contaminate other product due to their odor.
-Food packaging is sensitive to odors and can be absorbed, so most food customers consider a warehouse’s current inventory in the building is something most food customers take into consideration when choosing their 3PL.
+In addition, measures should be in place to ensure nothing is stored in the warehouse that can cross-contaminate other products.
+In particular, food packaging is sensitive to odors and can be absorbed, so most food customers consider a warehouse’s current inventory in the building when choosing their 3PL.

-As further safeguarding against food damage or contamination, food grade warehouse facilities function within four main principals known as the McKenna’s 4 Principles for Food Grade Storage.
-These principals are as follows.
+As further safeguarding against food damage or contamination, food grade warehouse facilities function within the following primary principles.

-Substances to ensure the prevention of pests such as rodents, insects, birds, ants, and other animals must be placed around the perimeter of the building.
-Updates to the pest control routine and any changes must be noted quarterly.
+Substances to prevent pests such as rodents, insects, birds, ants, and other animals must be placed around the perimeter of the building.
+Pest control routine updated, and any other changes must be noted quarterly.

-And finally, the warehouse must have a system in place for tracing lot and date codes of products to ensure a “first in, first out” method of inventory rotation.
+Finally, the warehouse must have a system for tracing product lot and date codes to ensure a “first-in, first-out” method of inventory rotation.

 Trust CWI Logistics for Your Food Grade Warehousing Needs

-When it comes to your food supply chain management, you need streamlined food warehousing with the best grocery distribution centers you can find — that’s exactly the kind of food service warehouse solution you’ll find at CWI Logistics.
+When it comes to your food supply chain management, you need streamlined food warehousing with the best grocery distribution centers you can find — that’s exactly the food service warehouse solution you’ll find at CWI Logistics.
 We understand what it takes to provide exemplary food grade warehousing services, including product shelf-life, cross-docking, differing refrigeration requirements, lot traceability, an extensive distribution network, and understanding various food grade product handling needs.
 Contact us to request a quote today.